merbanan/rtl_433/README.md

 	[-x <value>] Override long value in data decoder
 	[-n <value>] Specify number of samples to take (each sample is 2 bytes: 1 each of I & Q) = Analyze/Debug options =
 	[-a] Analyze mode.
 Print a textual description of the signal.
+	[-A] Pulse Analyzer.
+Enable pulse analysis and decode attempt.
+		 Disable all decoders with -R 0 if you want analyzer output only.
-Disables decoding [-A] Pulse Analyzer.
-Enable pulse analysis and decode attempt [-I] Include only: 0 = all (default), 1 = unknown devices, 2 = known devices [-D] Print debug info on event (repeat for more info) [-q] Quiet mode, suppress non-data messages
+	[-I] Include only: 0 = all (default), 1 = unknown devices, 2 = known devices
+	[-D] Print debug info on event (repeat for more info) [-q] Quiet mode, suppress non-data messages